-The world's lowest temperature ever recorded was −89.2°C in July 1983, at the Russian station Vostock, inland of Australia's Casey station.
-Dome A is nearly 600 m higher in elevation than Vostock, so there's a good chance that the automatic weather station at Dome A will one day record the world's lowest surface temperature.
+The world’s lowest temperature ever recorded was −89.2°C in July 1983, at the Russian station Vostok, inland of Australia’s Casey station.
+Dome A is nearly 600 m higher in elevation than Vostok, so there’s a good chance that the automatic weather station at Dome A will one day record the world’s lowest surface temperature.
 The coldest temperature reached to date was −82.5°C in July 2005.

 Automatic weather station (AWS)